fabianferno/i-witness/README.md

 **Proof of IRL** - Cryptographic proof of physical reality

-i-witness is a decentralized system for capturing, storing, and verifying authentic images and depth data secured by hardware-attested signatures.
+i-witness is an opensource hardware system for capturing, storing, and verifying authentic images and depth data secured by hardware-attested signatures.
 The system uses stereo cameras to capture synchronized frames, generates depth maps, cryptographically signs the data, and stores it on Filecoin for permanent, verifiable proof of physical reality.

 ## Features